 5. Cut Burnt Umber circle for flower center.
 Use detail tool to add random seed dots and create texture.
-Press flower center on center of each flower; spot glue with Bake & Bond if needed.
+Press flower center on center of each flower and spot glue with Bake & Bond if needed.

 6. Apply Bake & Bond on top of cooled faux wicker napkin ring.
-Press flower on to napkin ring; return to oven and bake for 15-20 minutes.
+Press flower on to napkin ring and return to oven and bake for 15-20 minutes.
 Let cool.

-7. On covered work surface, lightly paint wicker Honey Brown; wipe off excess paint.
-See Photo 5 and Photo 6.
-Lightly paint petals Spicy Mustard; wipe off excess paint.
+7. On covered work surface, lightly paint wicker Honey Brown and wipe off excess paint.
+Lightly paint petals Spicy Mustard and wipe off excess paint.
 Dry brush Bright Orange on center of petals and Cadmium Red on area close to flower center.
 Use tip of chisel tool dipped in Light Cinnamon to add tiny dots on petals.
-Paint flower center Light Cinnamon; wipe off excess with paper towel.
-Let dry.
-Remove napkin ring from paper tube.
+Paint flower center Light Cinnamon and wipe off excess with paper towel.
+Let dry and remove napkin ring from paper tube.